 There are two sides to the ongoing debate about cannabis.
-Some medical professionals suggest that the drug can have a positive medicinal effect for those with various health conditions.
+Some medical professionals suggest that the drug can have a positive medicinal effect on those with various health conditions.
 Those with the opposing viewpoint insist that the prolific use of weed is leading to the moral decay of American society.
-We’re not here to argue whether pot is good or evil.
-However, we don’t endorse the use of any mind-altering substances – including cannabis.
-We just want to give you the straight scoop about the drug from an addiction perspective.

-Quitting Cold Turkey – What You Should Know About Withdrawal
+Quitting Weed Cold Turkey: What You Should Know About Withdrawal

-In the simplest of terms, YES – you can quit smoking weed cold turkey.
-While there are withdrawal symptoms (and we’ll talk about those here shortly), detoxing from marijuana is not life-threatening.
+In the simplest of terms, yes, you can quit smoking weed cold turkey.
+While there are withdrawal symptoms, detoxing from marijuana is not life-threatening.
 You can naturally undergo the detoxification process of removing cannabis from your system without fearing for your safety.
-However; you will go through the unpleasant experience of withdrawal.
+However, you will go through the unpleasant experience of withdrawal.

-Withdrawal (or detoxification) is what happens when the body has become physically or psychologically dependent on a particular substance and that substance is suddenly removed.
-You could say that the body and the brain respond angrily to your decision to stop smoking marijuana.
-This anger manifests in the form of withdrawal symptoms.
+Withdrawal (or detoxification) is what happens when the body has become physically or psychologically dependent on a particular substance, and that substance is suddenly removed.

 - Stomach upset

 The most severe marijuana withdrawal symptoms typically pass in about two weeks, although it can take up to three months to completely overcome them after deciding to quit marijuana cold turkey.

 Preparing Yourself to Go Cold Turkey from Using Marijuana